Jacarte/jacarte.github.io/_posts/2021-11-01-HandMadeWasmDeploInFastly.md

 ---
 layout: post
-title: Hand made Wasm in Fastly in 10 mins.
+title: Hand made Wasm deployed in Fastly in 10 mins.
 date: 2021-01-11 13:32:20 +0300
 description: I write a little tutorial about how to use Fastly Rust boilerplate to deploy custom hand written Wasm code.